edwarddramirez/lobbying-market/README.md

 2. **SEC Filings**: We extract data on a company's total assets from publicly available filings with the U.S. Securities and Exchange Commission (SEC).
 This information gives us insights into the financial health and scale of the company.
 [Source](https://www.sec.gov/edgar/search/)

 3. **Yahoo Finance**: We utilize the Yahoo Finance API to retrieve historical stock price data for the companies under analysis.
-This data is crucial for understanding the movement of stock prices over time.[Source](https://github.com/ranaroussi/yfinance)
+This data is crucial for understanding the movement of stock prices over time.
+[Source](https://github.com/ranaroussi/yfinance)

 4. **OpenSecrets Lobbying Data**: We webscraped the OpenSecrets lobbying data to obtain an alternative lobbying dataset to cross-check with the raw data obtained from the Lobbying Disclosure Act API.
 [Source](https://www.opensecrets.org/federal-lobbying/)